Sharing Information on Progress (SIP) Resources

 PRME SIP Essentials for First Time Reporters (Tuesday 31 March 2026, 2-3.15pm BST)

-This introductory session will provide a structured overview of the PRME SIP framework, reporting requirements, and timelines.
-Participants will be guided through core components of a SIP report and common pitfalls to avoid, enabling first-time reporters – or those simply wanting a refresh – to approach the process with clarity and confidence.
-In addition, the session will feature insights from Petros Vourvachis (Loughborough Business School), Co-Lead of “Reporting with Purpose”, a PRME Champions project which analysed the content of over 160 SIP reports and made recommendations on what makes for a “good” submission.
+This introductory session provided a structured overview of the PRME SIP framework, reporting requirements, and timelines.
+Participants were guided through core components of a SIP report and common pitfalls to avoid, enabling first-time reporters – or those simply wanting a refresh – to approach the process with clarity and confidence.
+In addition, the session featured insights from Petros Vourvachis (Loughborough Business School), Co-Lead of “Reporting with Purpose”, a PRME Champions project which analysed the content of over 160 SIP reports and made recommendations on what makes for a “good” submission.

 PRME SIP Reporting – Enhancing Quality and Reporting Practice (Wednesday 29 April 2026, 10-11am BST)

-This session will examine practical strategies for strengthening PRME SIP reporting.
-Drawing on the experience of established reporters, it will highlight good practice in evidencing impact, ensuring consistency, and developing strong qualitative narratives and quantitative indicators.
-The webinar will feature presentations from individuals with extensive experience of delivering high-quality, impactful reports, namely:
+This session examined practical strategies for strengthening PRME SIP reporting.
+Drawing on the experience of established reporters, it highlighted good practice in evidencing impact, ensuring consistency, and developing strong qualitative narratives and quantitative indicators.
+The webinar featured presentations from individuals with extensive experience of delivering high-quality, impactful reports, namely:

 -